-The overarching objective is to develop a philosophical framework for understanding and responding to the problem of institutional distrust and injustice, which concerns the chronic distrust by some marginalized communities in public institutions.
-The framework will provide answers to two sets of questions: one conceptual and one moral.
+The central aim of this project is to develop a philosophical framework for understanding and responding to chronic distrust by some marginalized groups in public institutions.
+The proposed framework will provide original answers to two sets of questions: one conceptual and one moral.

-The Conceptual: How should we conceive of distrust that targets institutions and is motivated by injustice?
+The Conceptual: How should we conceive of distrust that targets institutions and stems from injustice?
 How should we understand it and its counterpart of trust?

 The Moral: How should institutions morally respond to this distrust?
 Should they aim, in response, to build public trust and if so when and how should they do that?

-The broader potential benefits are substantial.
-They include the rigorous training of graduate and undergraduate students in conceptual and moral analyses, applying their philosophical skills to a real-world social problem, and translating their knowledge for non-academic audiences.
-Students will contribute to all concrete outcomes of this project, which will include popular pieces (e.g., blogposts or op-eds) written for the general public, representatives of public institutions, or socially marginalized communities that show high rates of institutional distrust.
-Members of these audiences should benefit by learning more about institutional distrust and injustice and how to combat it, or—in the case of marginalized people—by having those in power (e.g., public policymakers) gain this knowledge and possibly (hopefully) put it into practice.
+The broader potential benefits of the research are substantial.
+They involve the rigorous training of graduate and undergraduate students in conceptual and moral analyses, in applying their philosophical skills to a real-world social problem, and in translating their knowledge for non-academic audiences.
+Students will contribute to all concrete outcomes of this project, which will include short pieces written for the general public, for public policymakers, or for socially marginalized communities that show high rates of institutional distrust.
+Members of these audiences should benefit by learning more about institutional distrust and injustice and how to combat it, or—in the case of marginalized people—by having those in power (e.g., policymakers) gain this knowledge and hopefully put it into practice.